GioLogist/limit-bot-playground/readme.md

 1. Go to this project/repo folder `cd ~/Desktop/limit-bot-playground`
 1. **Optional** Update the code `git pull -r`
 1. Run the script `node index.js`
+1. Get creative, break it, edit all the variables, fuck it up.
+Put it back together.
+Worst case, just delete the folder and repeat initial instructions.
 # Things to look out for

 - Whenever running `node index.js`, make sure you're already in the repo folder (limit-bot-playground).
 You can ensure this by typing `cd ~/Desktop/limit-bot-playground` in terminal